- 6.3–8.3 in

 Resident to medium-distance migrant.
 Bluebirds leave breeding grounds in the north of their range to winter in the southeastern U.S. or Mexico.
 Populations in the northern part of their range are entirely migratory, spending winters in the southeastern United States or Mexico.
 Some fly as far as 2,000 miles between western Manitoba and Texas.
 Eastern Bluebirds from the southeastern U.S. may move short distances south or simply remain on their breeding territories all year.

 Eastern Bluebirds don’t often visit feeders, but they are a great prospect for nest boxes if you have the space to put one up in your yard, and if your yard isn’t too hemmed in by trees or houses.
+Consider putting up a nest box to attract a breeding pair.
+Make sure you put it up well before breeding season.
+Attach a guard to keep predators from raiding eggs and young.
+Find out more about nest boxes on our Attract Birds pages.
+You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.

 Find This Bird